-BOVA CONTI, JOHN.
-Account Book, 1924-1927.
+Bova Conti, John Account Book, 1924-1927.
 BV 2180.
 One bound volume.
 No collection guide available.
-Sicilian native who came to the United States and operated an Italian grocery store in Indianapolis.
+Bova Conti was Sicilian native who came to the United States and operated an Italian grocery store in Indianapolis.

-BUENNAGEL, FREDA.
-Correspondence, 1924-1964.
+Buennagel, Freda Correspondence, 1924-1964.
 SC 2002.
-Thirty-six items.
 Three folders.
 No collection guide available.
-Housekeeper for Monsignor Marino Priori of Holy Rosary, Indianapolis.
-Contains cards and notes thanking her for her charitable donations in Italy.
+Buennagel was the housekeeper for Monsignor Marino Priori of Holy Rosary, Indianapolis.
+The collection contains cards and notes thanking her for her charitable donations in Italy.

-GIOSCIO, GIOVANNI.
-Account Books, 1892-1923.
+Gioscio, Giovanni Account Books, 1892-1923.
 F 0635.
 One reel of microfilm.
 No collection guide available.
 The account books for Giovanni Gioscio, an Italian Fresco painter who came to Indianapolis.
 He worked in several churches in the area.
 The materials are in Italian and English.

-PRIORI, MARINO.
-Correspondence, 1922-1939.
+Priori, Monsignor Marino Correspondence, 1922-1939.
 OMB 0029.
 One oversize box.
 No collection guide available.
 Born in Montefalcene, Italy, and ordained a priest in Rome in 1901, Priori immigrated to the United States in 1909 and founded Holy Rosary Catholic Church in Indianapolis.
-Collection includes letters to Priori from various cardinals and Catholic Church officials, many in Rome.
+The collection includes letters to Priori from various cardinals and Catholic Church officials, many in Rome.